albertteoh/jaeger-go-example/README.md

 ## Start the services

-In one terminal
+In one terminal:

 ```
 $ go run ./service-a/service-a.go
 ```

-In a second terminal
+In a second terminal:

 ```
 $ go run ./service-b/service-b.go